Jguardado/LocationLocker/readme.md

-# A backend and a frontend for managing favorite locations.
+# A backend and frontend for managing favorite locations.

 ## Backend